 Experience Research is an indispensable tool for UX practitioners to understand user behavior.
-We at Net Solutions have always been deeply interested to understand all facets of human experience and how it applies to the design, build, and growth of digital products and services.
+We at Net Solutions have always been deeply interested to understand all facets of human experience and how it applies to the design, build, growth of digital products and services.

 Recently, we had an interesting conversation with Meena Kothandaraman, co-founder of the experience research consultancy firm, twig+fish, for insights on the methods, tools, and techniques used by user experience researchers, and what does it take to get a deeper understanding of user behavior.